mell-o-tron/Lambda-Compiler/lambda compiler.md

 When compiling $Ln$, one should retrieve the parameter of the function at distance $n$ from the current record in the AR linked list.
 It should do so by starting at the current record, and following $n$ links up the chain.
 The current record should be held in a known register (or memory location).

 This is obtained by calling the function `seekle` after having moved the number $n$ to `ax`.
 One thing we should consider is that we access the values *the wrong way around*, so we need to store the current depth and subtract $n$ from it in seekle.
+The current depth is computed at compile-time.

 ```
 seekle: